ReadyResponder/ReadyResponder/README.md

 At this point you should be able to run the rails server via `bundle exec rails s`, the rails console via `bundle exec rails c`, and the tests via `bundle exec rspec spec/`

 Note: You can use the UI to create a user and sign in, but the UI doesn't allow creation of an admin user.
-To use all the features of LIMS in the browser, you will need to enable admin privileges for your local user in the rails console after signing up via the UI:
+To use all the features of ReadyResponder in the browser, you will need to enable admin privileges for your local user in the rails console after signing up via the UI:

 `User.first.roles << Role.where(name: "Manager").first_or_create`